Jaykay1042/capstone_one/README.md

-# capstone_one
+# capstone_one_html_only
-Angela Yu's Udemy Course - Capstone 1
+Angela Yu's Udemy Course - Capstone 1 - HTML Only